GeoscienceAustralia/ga-aem/README.md

 - ctlinedata2curtainimage.exe - (undocumented) convert inversion outputs to GA's Earth Sci curtain image format
 - removelog10conductivityfromsgrid.exe - legacy program for removing the log10 conductivity from GoCAD SGrids
 ### User examples
-- Examples of how to use the programs for various AEM systems
+- Examples of how to use the programs for various AEM systems.
 ### For Matlab users
-- Matlab interface via MEX file (shared library) with examples
+- Matlab interface via MEX file (shared library) with examples.
 - See [*here*](matlab/README.md) for details.
 ### For Python users
 - Python interface via shared library with examples.